Memoir Or Autobiography? How To Choose The Right Genre

 But which genre will you choose when the day comes to publish your book?

-So you might be tempted to choose both.
+So you might be tempted to choose both, or even add biography.

 It might not seem like a big deal.

-But depending on how you write your story, you might want to categorize your book in the most appropriate genre.
+However, depending on how you write your story, you need to categorize your book in the most appropriate genre to attract potential readers.

 For a quick definition, Writer’s Digest says this.